 Here's a question that will make you uncomfortable: Are you spending the same operational resources on your $100/year customers as your $100,000/year customers?

+Most companies are.
+And it's killing their margins.
 Value-based segmentation lets you rightsize your operational investment.
 Your high-value segments get white-glove service.
 Your low-value segments get efficient, automated experiences.
 Everyone gets what they need, and you maximize profitability.

 How to Implement Customer Segmentation: A Step-by-Step Operational Framework

 Knowing what customer segments are is one thing.
 Actually implementing segmentation across your operations?
 That's where most leaders get stuck.
+Here's the framework that works:

 Step 1: Define Your Segmentation Goals